- Fire Safety

 - Make recommendations to the Loss Control Committee.

-Chair- Pam Zimbelman, Emergency Management
+Chair- Pam Zimbelman, Office of Emergency Management

 Accident Review Committee